-Fresno Dome is a 1.5 mile lightly trafficked out and back trail located near Oakhurst, CA that offers scenic views and is good for all skill levels.
+Fresno Dome is a 1.5 mile lightly trafficked out and back trail located near Oakhurst, California that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and rock climbing and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 I've been here a few times.
 It's an easy hike.
 It's a good hike for the kids.
 It's a short hike.
 Just pack a lunch and get out in to the woods.

 While it may have been a simple and easy climb, I'd rate this as one of the most rewarding trails I've been on particularly if you're new to these parts.
 Walking through the grove with lichen covered trees was pretty, arriving at the bare face rocks was about as regular as it gets, but making our way up the dome to the peak and having that view - that was just simply beautiful.
 We went mid week and so there wasn't a soul around and it felt like we had the world to ourselves.
 Bit of a rough road to get to the start of the trail but entirely worth it.
 I've been told that just before the Fresno track there's a sign post that's been knocked down and not replaced - it leads to Big and Little Sandy where the sequoia reside.
 I'd definitely return.
 Easy hike, rewarding finish.

 We've taken this hike in the past and don't recall the road to get there being so extremely rough.
 The ride was painful.
 It took about an hour from the Hwy 41 turn-off at Sky Ranch to the trailhead and the road was mostly dirt, deep pits and boulders - really an obstacle course.
 The hike was nice.. too short and easy though for the effort made to get there.

 Easy trail for the whole family.
 And not a bad drive.

 Great views, beautiful climb up granite dome; easy, I suppose, for most but moderate for old fart like me;